SpineEventEngine/embed-code/README.md

 ```
 </pre>

-The difference is that here fragment is specified by a pair of glob-style patterns.
-The patterns
+In this case, the fragment is specified by a pair of glob-style patterns.
+The patterns match
-match the first and the last lines of the desired code fragment.
+the first and the last lines of the desired code fragment.
 Any of the patterns may be skipped.
 In such a case, the fragment starts at the beginning or ends at the end of the code file.

 The pattern syntax supports basic glob constructs: